AbenezerMamo/100/journal/081/readme.md

 * So now that you as a passenger (read-back) can coast, that now means we have technically a center-left engine (aka Ozil) but you can also play Kros because you have no right-front seat and the rear-back seat is empty right now
 * Ladies and gents, I present to you the uni-car-thing......yea it's kinda like a motorcycle.
 Whenever I see movies try to stunt on me, I make sure I Stark the * out of the broken glass.
 So yea, Batmobile is aplicable too.
 * Market?
 Priceless

+### New paradigm for 100 Day security

+100 contiguous days, consequitive, sequential, subsequent....geez kid get a job

+### New paradigm for parking lots that can house planes, *cries in Fannie Mae* *Save me Jesus* short-term-housing (less than 2 hours...enough for a sleep ccle and 15 min savings of space)

+So.....thank you btw to the O.G.'s doing it in the trailor and also in Valencia outdoor island kitchens for inspiring this daring bold scary step into the unknown

+Okay, they used to have incentives for parking lots and land rules and whatever.
+Listen, I just heard there was some infra work and I figured might as well throw my Vick minted economic mechanisms

+### Security from the ground up build for ambient computing

+Before C, there was B, and before that....there was a B you dumb moron. *cries in British humor* yea the language had a lot of useful scheduluing & not a file-system ways of handling things.
+Keeping waaaaayyyy too many tabs open dawg

+Oasis, Google, Apple, Mi, & telecoms *pray for me* have to all get on the same page and come up with a new standard the same way we answered to Home Smart Device ecosystem fragmentation with some common sense above TCP/IP layer that is interoperable and cultivating of data ecosystems.
+As shall we aim to make value storage and exchange interoperable.
+Trust me, if you read me proposing that idea you better believe I am damn bold enough to see that for all of us.
+The pat down of a life time.
+Will fund security audits but eventually there should be some market equilibrium for this

+### Greatest price equilibrium that the reasonable driver can attest to

+What has 10 cents delta, more cents than my smell of money on me, and can fund your 71 liquidation dreams?
+It's oi, natural gas, and diesel baby!!!
+Yea, no we have dino eggs where we are going champ.
+Just in case you didn't think it was impresssive to have a system where self-serve is literally a trip for some of us.
+Heh.
+Yea, they also have more "foot traffic" than your local Starbucks so relax......let's not kill the jobs you worked all the way up today dummy.
+Let's imagine that they will have a role...

+Idk...say.....plastic, trucking, & geo-politics with Canada, *Peace in the Middle East*, Norway, and *add all the scary Diplomacy I'll leave to you*

+Now that you made it this far young economist, I dare you to realize that the order book doesn't need to be centralized across all the makers and takers to settle on a price.
+Shoutout 0x team for "off-chain relax and on-chain settlement" being muscle memory.
+Thank you for allowing me to be in the room of my heroes whom all cared a great deal about being responsible stewards of this financial revolution.
+Fun fact I think lots of ex-Coinbase people are great.
+Many of them have not only been kind but also have been role models in the protocol space.
+So next time you think about grid on the blockchain, consider that these folks are propbably your only reliable oracle.
+"Si, si patron" Kids just don't understand that AT&T was with the conceptt IPO and P&G  (or CA equivilant) was still a thing when I was here over a year ago when it was straight up Bladerunner color science magic.
+Yea, kid utility companies are to be respected.
+Don't look, read, or tamper.
+There is 0 tolerance.
+Appreciate the privilage you have to have that be managed in peace & without fear.
+The more you learn, the more you apprerciate why the world is a duality.
+Even Pablo didn't touch Jesus, soccer, or the DEA.
+Sometimes, it's the craziest and wildest of us that teach us lessons we can learn to not go through

+Thanks everybody & Netflix, and not Big Sean.
+Let's get to work!